M.A.S.K. (franchise): Action figures

 The original M.A.S.K. toyline from Kenner ran from 1985 to 1988, releasing four official series through those years.
 Each series featured vehicles with hidden gimmicks designed to represent combat-ready forms.
 Most vehicles came with one or two drivers, and each character had a mask that was depicted in fiction as having a certain special ability.

 In 2024, The Loyal Subjects inked a deal with Hasbro to relaunch M.A.S.K.
-The first wave of products will be released in July 2025.
+The first wave of products was released in July 2025.

+Television

 Animated series (1985–1986)

-Debuting in 1985, the animated series followed the original premise where M.A.S.K., a law enforcement task force led by Matt Trakker, fought against V.E.N.O.M., a terrorist organization led by Miles Mayhem.
-The series was produced by DIC Enterprises, Inc. M.A.S.K ran in broadcast syndication on local TV stations across America for two seasons (from 1985 to 1986).
+Debuting in 1985, the animated series followed the original premise where M.A.S.K., a law enforcement task force led by Matt Trakker, fought against V.E.N.O.M., a criminal organization led by Miles Mayhem.
+The series was produced by DIC Entertainment.
+M.A.S.K ran in broadcast syndication on local TV stations across America for two seasons (from 1985 to 1986).
 In total, 75 episodes were aired.